visualdatascience/2018/committee.md

 **[Shixia Liu](http://shixialiu.com/)**

-Shixia is an associate professor in the School of Software, Tsinghua University.
-She received a B.S. and M.S. in Computational Mathematics from Harbin Institute of Technology, a Ph.D. in Computer Aided Design and Computer Graphics from Tsinghua University.
-Before she joined Tsinghua, she worked as a lead researcher at Microsoft Research Asia and a research staff member and research manager at IBM China Research Lab.
+Shixia Liu is an associate professor at Tsinghua University.
+Her research interests include visual text analytics, visual model analytics, visual behavior analytics, and text mining.
+Shixia is an associate editor of IEEE Transactions on Visualization and Computer Graphics and was the papers co-chair of IEEE VAST 2016 and 2017.

 ### Paper Chairs